Google Play offline peer-to-peer installs prevents malicious Android apps from spreading

 In developing countries, mobile data is often expensive — not to mention tough to come by.
 That’s why peer-to-peer software sharing apps, which enable smartphones to transfer updates and files offline via Bluetooth or ad hoc Wi-Fi connections, have proliferated.
-But they’re not a particularly secure way of doing business — without internet-connected malware-scanning tools to fall back on (save Google Play Protect), you have to take offline hosts at their words.
+But they’re not a particularly secure way of doing business — without internet-connected malware-scanning tools to fall back on (except for Google Play Protect), you have to take offline hosts at their words.
 It’s an unattractive proposition considering that, according to Google, Android devices that download apps from third-party sources are 9 times more likely to be compromised.

 That’s why Google late last year introduced a new information layer for Android app files (APKs) — security metadata — that lets devices quickly determine whether an app has been modified or manipulated in any way, even offline.
 Starting today, offline peer-to-peer installs are launching in beta.

 Developers don’t need to lift a finger.
-When a user shares an app via partner tools like SHAREit, Google, Google Play — Android’s app store — will be able to determine its authenticity by reading a portion of the APK Signing Block, and even add shared apps to a user’s library.
+When a user shares an app via partner tools like SHAREit, Google Play — Android’s app store — will be able to determine its authenticity by reading a portion of the APK Signing Block, and even add shared apps to a user’s library.
 Additionally, it’ll manage app updates when the device comes back online.

 Support for more peer-to-peer app partners, including Files Go by Google and Xender, will launch in the coming weeks.